oliviafpersonal/SEI-Project-2/README.md

 The app's main function was to render a random selection of jokes from the external API depending on the category chosen by the site visitor.
 The visitor can then choose to rate the joke out of 5 stars.
 Once a joke had been rated, it was stored in the rated jokes page using local storage.
 A button can be clicked to clear the saved jokes in order to make room for new ones.

+Using the data:

+After much research, we decided to use the joke API.
+After exploring said API in Insomnia REST Client and reading through the documentation, we discovered the API had many categories which we could use to differentiate the data with.